ethanrjs/ethix/README.md

 function main() {} // Runs when the program is ready

 new Program(
-    'application-name', // the name of the application 'window-defined-in-index.html', // the window to use
+    'application-id', // the name of the application 'application-display-name', // the name of the application to display in titles, etc.
+    'window-defined-in-index.html', // the window to use
     'index.html', // your HTML file containing the window code main // the function to run when the program is ready